makeralchemy/raspberry-pi-monitor/README.md

 When configuring the Raspian on the Raspberry Pi using the command "sudo raspi-config", make sure to enable the I2C interface.
 More details on enabling and checking the I2C interface can be found at https://adafru.it/Deo.

+Install the library for the Adafruit 128x32 Mini OLED:

+      sudo pip3 install adafruit-circuitpython-ssd1306

 Create a directory for the monitor program (if you want to put the code in a different location and use systemd to automatically start the minitor upon boot, you'll need to update the 'monitor.service' file to reflect the location of the code):